mareksuscak/loading-balls/README.md

 ## How To Use

-Import the spinner.scss file and whenever you need to display the spinner, use the following HTML:
+Import the spinner.scss file and wherever you need to display the spinner, use the following HTML:

 ```html